sttp-book/sttp-book/chapters/appendix/answers.md

 **Exercise 3**

-The correct answer is 1 and 3.
+The correct answer is 2, 3, and 4

 As we discussed it is very important to keep the domain and infrastructure separated for the testability.
 This can be done, for example, by using Ports and Adapters.

-Static methods cannot be mocked and are therefore very bad for the controllability of the code.
-Code that has low controllability also has a low testability, so replacing the static methods by non-static ones will be very beneficial to the testability.

-The large tables and lack of indices do not really influence the testability, especially not when talking about unit tests.
-When writing unit tests we end up mocking the classes interacting with the database anyway.

-Too many attributes/fields can hurt testability as we might need to create a lot of mocks for just one class under test.
-However, the static methods and mixed domain and infrastructure are worse for the testability than a large number of attributes/fields.
+Static methods that manipulate state are effectively Singletons and so can introduce implicit runtime dependencies that are difficult to control and so difficult to test.
+They are best used for helper methods where they either return a new result, packaging up constructors, or return a value based on their inputs.
+Otherwise, look for a non-static technique, such as calling an instance methods on some kind of context object.

+For a unit test, we're not concerned about the scale of the real data table, we need to know whether this functionality works in isolation.
+That said, if these lists are likely to be very large, we should prepare for that in our design and run some integration stress tests for scale.

+If you find yourself creating a lot of mocks to test a class, because it has a lot of dependencies, that usually a sign that there are missing concepts in the code that would encapsulate some of those dependencies.
+It's time to step back and take another look at the design.

 **Exercise 4**